 A variety of didactics are included in the fellowship experience.
 Some are ongoing for all fellows and some are encouraged or optional depending on the specific training plan of a given fellow.
-Ongoing didactics throughout the training experience include Clinical/Pediatric Program Meeting (weekly to bimonthly), Psychology Practice Conference (~bimonthly), Multicultural Seminar (monthly), Career and Professional Development Seminar (monthly), Advanced Ethics & Professionalism Seminar (monthly), Supervision Competencies Seminar (monthly), and Psychology Grand Rounds/Continuing Education Series (episodic).
+Ongoing didactics throughout the training experience include our Clinical/Pediatric Program Meeting (weekly to bimonthly, including journal clubs, topic seminars, and case consultation), Psychology Practice Conference (~bimonthly), Multicultural Seminar (monthly), Career and Professional Development Seminar (monthly), Advanced Ethics & Professionalism Seminar (monthly), Supervision Competencies Seminar (monthly), and Psychology Grand Rounds/Continuing Education Series (episodic).
 Depending on track and individual training plans, fellows participate in additional program-specific didactics, meetings, or multidisciplinary rounds.
-Fellows also have the option to attend the internship program's Training Program Seminar (weekly) for topics of interest.
-Attendance at TCH/BCM's Pediatric Grand Rounds (for pertinent topics) is also encouraged when feasible.
+Fellows may choose to attend the internship program's Training Program Seminar (weekly) for topics of interest.
+Attendance at TCH/BCM's

+Pediatric Grand Rounds (for pertinent topics) is also encouraged when feasible.
 A large number of other optional didactic opportunities are also available throughout the TCH, BCM, Texas Medical Center, and Houston communities.

-In addition to clinical and research supervision, fellows will have periodic individual meetings with the fellowship director to discuss issues related to the fellowship experience and professional development.
+In addition to regular clinical and research supervision, fellows will have periodic individual meetings with the fellowship director to discuss the fellowship experience and professional development matters.
 Fellows are also paired with a professional development mentor with whom to address these issues, with individual meetings occurring at least monthly.
 Primary goals of this professional development mentoring process include supporting the fellows' successful navigation of their fellowship experience, provision of mentoring around the fellows' individual professional development goals and coaching the fellows in timely completion of tasks instrumental to successful completion of fellowship and successful transition into their next professional endeavor.